nyumed-judy-lab/Heckman-domain-generalization/README.md

 ```

 ### **2. Data Preprocessing**
+This section imports the necessary modules and preprocesses the data.
+If the data is tabular, the code reads the data from a feather file and separates the numerical and categorical columns.
+The train_test_split function is used to split the data into training and validation sets.
+The DatasetImporter_tabular function imports the data and applies imputation and scaling to the numerical features.
+If the data is image data, the DatasetImporter function imports the data and returns the train, validation, and test loaders.

 This repository provides HeckmanDG for two data types, including (1) tabular, and (2) image data.

 #### **2.1 Preprocessing of Tabular data**